NeginOlfat/multi-lang-algorithms/fibonacci/csharp/explanation.en.md

     return b;
 }
 ```
 This method uses a loop to calculate Fibonacci numbers iteratively.
 It is more efficient than the recursive method as it avoids the overhead of multiple function calls and has a linear time complexity O(n).
-The space complexity is constant O(1), making this one of the most practical approaches.

 <br />